Last Updated on March 21, 2021 by Shaun Snapp

 Introduction to The Application Centric Software Model

 The most commonly used model for software development is called the application-centric model.
 Under the application-centric model, everything begins with the application.
 If either the application is created or purchased, the data is a consequence of a specific application’s needs.
-Later on, the company deals with the implications and negative externalities of a large number of applications that create data, often siloed data.
+Later on, the company deals with the implications and negative externalities of many applications that create data, often siloed data.

-Implementing companies most often don’t consider this implication because for decades application vendors have successfully driven the focus to an application first or application-centric perspective.
-The application-centric software model is not the dominant form because it is right, or sustainable, but because it allows for the fastest possible development.
+Implementing companies most often don’t consider this implication because, for decades, application vendors have successfully driven the focus to an application first or application-centric perspective.
+The application-centric software model is not the dominant form because it is right or sustainable, but it allows for the fastest possible development.

 The Data-Centric Model

 The opposite of the application-centric model is the data-centric model.
-If we step back from our assumptions and analyze how applications are normally purchased by companies, even if there are multiple applications purchased from one vendor (such as with SAP and Oracle that sell multiple applications normally into their customers), they more often than not do not have any notion that the data will be used by many other applications or data services internally.
+If we step back from our assumptions and analyze how companies normally purchase applications, even if there are multiple applications purchased from one vendor (such as with SAP and Oracle that sell multiple applications normally into their customers), they more often than not do not have any notion that the data will be used by many other applications or data services internally.
 When an application is purchased, data projects are not performed that determine how that data will fit with the existing data.